Access List Reference | Teleport

 Access List Ownership

-Access List owners are Teleport users who are granted special privileges over
+Access List owners are Teleport users or nested Access Lists who are granted special privileges over

 an Access List.
 These owners are defined explicitly as part of the Access List, and